Hamilton-Jacobi Equations for Nonholonomic Reducible Hamiltonian Systems on a Cotangent Bundle: Hamilton-Jacobi Equations for a Distributional Hamiltonian System

-In this section, we shall prove two types of geometric Hamilton-Jacobi theorem of a nonholonomic Hamiltonian system.
-In order to do this, we need first to describe the dynamics of the nonholonomic Hamiltonian system following the results given by Bates and $\acute{S}$niatycki in \cite{basn93}, (see also Cushman et al. \cite{cudusn10} and \cite{cukesnba95} for more details).\\
+In this section, for a nonholonomic Hamiltonian system $(T^*Q,\omega,\mathcal{D},H)$, where $\omega$ is the canonical symplectic form on $T^* Q$, and $\mathcal{D}\subset TQ$ is a $\mathcal{D}$-completely and $\mathcal{D}$-regularly nonholonomic constraint of the system, we first give its distribution $\mathcal{K}$, an associated non-degenerate distributional two-form $\omega_\mathcal{K}$ induced by the canonical symplectic form and a distributional Hamiltonian system, then derive precisely the geometric constraint conditions of the distributional two-form for the nonholonomic dynamical vector field, that is, the two types of Hamilton-Jacobi equation for the distributional Hamiltonian system.
+In order to do this, we need first to analyze carefully the dynamics and structure of the nonholonomic Hamiltonian system following the results given by Bates and $\acute{S}$niatycki in \cite{basn93}, (see also Cushman et al. \cite{cudusn10} and \cite{cukesnba95} for more details).\\